jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

 authors = ["Joshua Yu"]
 +++

-See here for an example of a finished topic page: Chronic rhinosinusitis.
+See here for an example of a semi-finished topic page: [Chronic rhinosinusitis](/topics/hypersensitivity/airway_ent/chronic-rhinosinusitis/).

 Not all topics will fit this general structure, and it is meant as a general scaffold.
 Pearls, tips, pitfalls, etc. should be intermixed throughout the topic -- ideally, the page is not just a solid mass of bullet points.